SideRepoOps

 gh repo create my-org/my-project-automation --privategh repo clone my-org/my-project-automationcd my-project-automation2.
 Configure Personal Access Token (PAT)

 Section titled “2.
-Configure Personal Access Token (PAT)”Create a fine-grained PAT with repository access to your main repository and grant these permissions: Contents (Read), Issues (Read+Write), Pull requests (Read+Write), and Metadata (Read).
+Configure Personal Access Token (PAT)”Create a fine-grained PAT (this link pre-fills the token name, description, and permissions) with repository access to your main repository and grant these permissions: Contents (Read), Issues (Read+Write), Pull requests (Read+Write), and Metadata (Read).

 For classic PATs, use the repo scope.
 Store the token as a secret:

-gh aw secrets set MAIN_REPO_PAT --value "YOUR_PAT_HERE"3.
+gh aw secrets set GH_AW_MAIN_REPO_TOKEN --value "YOUR_PAT_HERE"3.
 Enable GitHub Actions

 Section titled “3.
 Enable GitHub Actions”Ensure GitHub Actions is enabled in your side repository settings.